Seattle Fire Department Harold Scoggins, Fire Chief

 |About Us|Contact Us|

-The department continually tracks these statistics and looks for ways to improve skills, training, services and response capabilities.
+The numbers and information in this report are for 2015.
+The Fire Department continually tracks these statistics and looks for ways to improve skills, training, services and response capabilities.
+In 2015, the Seattle Fire Department responded to 94,852 calls, an increase of 3.4 percent over 2014.

 Fire Department Strategic Plan